-This higher use of digital payment services positively impacts the ROI of mobile banking customers as well as decreasing attrition and overall cost to serve, according to a consumer payments research study conducted by Fiserv.
+This higher use of digital payment services positively impacts the ROI of mobile banking consumers as well as decreasing attrition and overall cost to serve, according to a consumer payments research study.

 Here are five components to consider when crafting a marketing strategy to promote electronic bill payment and person-to-person payments:

 1. Strong Onboarding Programs

 It is essential to engage potential users within the first 90 days of a new customer relationship as part of an overall financial institution onboarding strategy.
 A robust onboarding program might begin in the branch with immediate enrollment in online and mobile banking and bill payment complete with an educational demo, or with an email containing helpful links and tips that is sent after a customer opens their account online.
 Adding an email and/or direct mail piece at the 30-day mark can serve as a tangible reminder to new customers to sign up for payments services.